cjbass02/Transformer/README.md

 # Dual Transformer Implementation
 This repo features two GPT-style decoder only transformer APIs.
 The first, a pytorch supported one which uses autograd to manage backpropagation.
 The Second, a from scratch version that implements its own logic for **every** layer, including backpropagation, decoder blocks, attention, etc.

+It also features a FastAPI API for creating, training, and sentance completion.

 ---
 ## From Scratch Implementation